-NBA Trade Rumors: Memphis Grizzlies Prefer To Trade Down In The NBA Draft ‘Sporting News’ Suggest
+NBA Trade Rumors: Memphis Grizzlies Prefer To Trade Down In The NBA Draft, ‘Sporting News’ Suggests

 NBA trade rumors involving the Memphis Grizzlies and the No. 4 pick have been hitting the rounds lately.
-It being reported by the Sporting News that the Grizzlies want to explore their trade options for the pick.
+It’s being reported by the Sporting News that the Grizzlies want to explore their trade options for the pick.

 Going fourth was not where the Memphis Grizzlies was hoping to be once the NBA draft lottery was over.
 Nevertheless, the Grizzlies found themselves on the outside looking in as the Phoenix Suns, Sacramento Kings, and Atlanta Hawks took spot Nos.
 1-3.

-It has become conceivable that the Memphis Grizzlies were hoping at a shot to land Duke’s Marvin Bagley Jr with one of the top-three picks.
+It has become conceivable that the Memphis Grizzlies were hoping at a shot to land Duke’s Marvin Bagley Jr. with one of the top three picks.
 The Grizzlies are reportedly looking at wing players.
-Bagley Jr is able to play on the wing as well as in the post.
+Bagley Jr. is able to play on the wing as well as in the post.

 The early portion of the NBA draft predominantly features centers and guards.
 With Villanova forward Mikal Bridges being the first natural wing player expected to go within the top 10 picks, Memphis has a quandary.
 The choice for the Grizzlies could be a simple one — trade down a few spots to nab a player who fits their needs.